XingyuChenTim/5922NeuralNetsProject/README.md

 # Pro-Choice vs. Pro-Life: Tweets Exploratory Data Analysis

+### To reproduce the result, please rerun the cells in jupyter notebook
 ### To see a scientific format of paper, please see paper.docx

 # Introduction